The Challenges of Living in Rural Japan

 Japanese Countryside Housing

 Finding suitable housing can also be a challenge when living in rural Japan.
 While housing is generally plentiful and affordable, it can be difficult to find accommodations that meet Western preferences.
 Many older homes in rural areas may not have modern amenities, such as central heating and air conditioning.
 They may be less well-insulated.
-In fact, you can bet that there might be no insulation at all.
-Additionally, it can be difficult to find rental properties that allow pets.
+You can bet that there might be no insulation at all.
+Additionally, it can be difficult to find rental properties that allow pets or… *ahem*… foreigners.
 It may be completely impossible to find properties accessible to people with mobility disabilities.

 Cultural Differences